zanzix/zanzix.github.io/site/posts/bcc.md

 This approach is remarkably scalable.
 We will see how categories, multicategories, bicategories, and double categories can be all be represented as (indexed) functors over an appropriately chosen category.
 Using tools from recursion schemes, this will give us generic evaluators for a very wide range of structures.

 On the language side, we will start with combinators and build up to simply typed, polymorphic, and dependently-typed languages.
-At each step we will implement an interpreter between the language syntax and it's categorical semantics.
+At each step we will implement an interpreter between the language syntax and its categorical semantics.

 We will use Idris2 as our language, but write our code in a style accessible to Haskell programmers.
 (Most of the code in the first part of the series should be translatable to Haskell too.)